What happens in this subject?

 As they advance through the KS3 curriculum from refining fundamental skills, emphasis is increasingly placed on students embracing different roles and responsibilities within sports.
 This includes leadership, coaching and officiating.
 In addition to the programme of study, we also provide students with the opportunity to further elevate their passion for sport and consolidate their practical ability through the participation of a wide range of extracurricular clubs and competitions.

 In Key Stage 4 our curriculum is focused upon encouraging students to engage in physical activity in an effective and enjoyable manner, so they can manage the stresses of coursework and exams, but also further develop their physical, cognitive and social skills.
 Therefore, our lessons not only enable students to consolidate and build confidence in what has been taught at Key Stage 3, but also to introduce some alternative activities.

 Students are encouraged to actively suggest a range of sports and activities to partake in, and then alongside their PE teacher, informed choices are made and a curriculum that is appropriate for the class context, ability and interest can be implemented.
 By the end of their Physical Education at Dartford Science and Technology College we hope that students have been inspired and motivated to maintain a healthy, active lifestyle into adulthood.

-Also at Key Stage 4, students have the opportunity to study the Cambridge National Level 2 Sport Studies.
+Also at Key Stage 4, students have the opportunity to study the Level 2 Cambridge National Certificate in Sport Science.
 This pathway is suited to highly-motivated sporting students who partake in a large amount of extra-curricular activity or play regular sport outside of school.
 It provides an educational base to enable each student to progress either to an applied or academic qualification at Level 3.
 This course involves studying fours units, three of which are coursework based and one which is a written examination.